-- Spicy Latina: Anita's hot temper, in line with all the stereotyping.
+- Spicy Latina: Anita's hot temper and free sexuality, in line with all the stereotyping.

-- Staggered Zoom: Onto one of the youngest Jets as he's painting "Sharks Suck" onto a wall, right before the Sharks catch him.
+- Staggered Zoom: Onto one of the youngest Jets as he's painting "Sharks Stink" onto a wall, right before the Sharks catch him.

 - Take It to the Bridge: The rumble at the underpass.